FluidGroup/FluidInterfaceKit/README.md

 # Motivation

-Normally, UIKit offers us to get screen management with `UIViewController.present`, `UIViewController.dismiss`, `UINavigationController.push`, `UINavigationController.pop`.
+Normally, UIKit allows us to get screen management with `UIViewController.present`, `UIViewController.dismiss`, `UINavigationController.push`, `UINavigationController.pop`.

-In the case of a view controller that needs to display on modal and navigation, that view controller requires to supports both.
+In the case of a view controller that needs to display on modal and navigation, that view controller requires to support both.
 In modal, what if it uses `navigationItem`, should be wrapped with `UINavigationController` to display.

 Moreover, that view controller would consider how to dismiss itself unless handled by outside.